Raymond.CC Blog

 Other than commonly using FTP for web servers, it can also be used to backup files from a unbootable machine.
 All you need to do is set up a FTP server on a working Windows computer and then boot up the dead PC with a live rescue CD such as UBCD4Win that comes with a FileZilla FTP client software.
 You can then establish a connection to the FTP server and start transferring the files.

 There are quite a number of free FTP server software and after testing all of them, we will only show you how to setup your FTP server using FileZilla Server because of the popularity and Xlight FTP Server because it comes with UPnP support that your router will automatically forward the port.
 Another really easy to configure Core FTP mini SFTP server will also be included.
-Finally, we will also show you how to connect to your FTP server from your local network.

 Install FileZilla Server